rbalestr-lab/stable-ssl/README.rst

 * ``hardware``
 * ``logger``

-Additionally, there are two parameters: ``eval_only``, which specifies the model's loss function, and ``train_on``, which indicates the dataset used for training.
+Additionally, the parameter ``eval_only`` specifies whether the model should run in evaluation mode only, without training.

-For more details on how to structure the configuration file, refer to the `User Guide <https://rbalestr-lab.github.io/stable-SSL.github.io/dev/user_guide.html>`_ section of the documentation.
+For more details about configurations, we refer to the `User Guide <https://rbalestr-lab.github.io/stable-SSL.github.io/dev/user_guide.html>`_ section of the documentation.

 Then, create a Python script that will load the configuration and launch the run.
-Here is an example:
+Here is an example with Hydra:

 .. code-block:: python
    :name: run.py